Diamond H Herd Sires

 Second are his birth weight to weaning weight curve.
 We used Ranger as a heifer bull when he was young, and consistently AI our heifers to him today with no birthing problems.
 In Fall and Spring of 2011/2012 his average birth weight on over 30 calves was 74.5 pounds.
 His dam is a long bodied black cow out of Final Answer, making Ranger double bred of the well known Phenomenon cow.

-We have both conventional and male semen on Ranger 11R.
+We have both conventional and males sexed semen on Ranger 11R.

 X002 Xerox PB72603